Mainamanhoon/taskApp_frontend/README.md

 ##  How It Works

-This application is built with **React** and **Vite**, providing a fast and efficient development experience.
-It features two main components:
+This application is built using **React** and it has two main components:

 ###  The Calculator

-The calculator is not your average JavaScript-powered tool.
-It leverages the power of **WebAssembly (WASM)** for its core logic.
+The calculator for simple arithematic operations.
+It leverages a **WebAssembly (WASM)** for its core logic.
 The `evaluate_expression` function, which handles all the mathematical calculations, is written in Rust and compiled to WASM.
-This provides a significant performance boost and showcases the potential of using high-performance languages in the browser.
 <img width="1923" height="1043" alt="Screenshot (33)" src="https://github.com/user-attachments/assets/555caef8-fe5b-4ad9-8536-8e65511289fb" />

 ###  The Text-to-Shader Generator

-The text-to-shader generator is a creative tool that allows you to generate GLSL fragment shaders from a simple text description.
+The text-to-shader generator is a tool that generates GLSL fragment shaders from a simple text description.
 It uses a backend API to interpret the text and generate the shader code.
-The generated shader is then rendered in real-time as a background for the entire application, creating a dynamic and visually stunning experience.
+The generated shader is then rendered  as a background for the entire application.

 <img width="950" height="500" alt="Screenshot (30)" src="https://github.com/user-attachments/assets/d5a62b64-e42d-4c55-be15-92b149682217" />